Intel Corporation’s SWOT Analysis & Recommendations

 3. Economies of scale

-Intel has an enduring partnership with Microsoft Corporation, which dominates the market for desktop operating systems (Read: SWOT Analysis of Microsoft).
+Intel has an enduring partnership with Microsoft, which dominates the market for desktop operating systems.
 This partnership is partly responsible for the success of the two companies.
-For example, Intel continues to benefit from the wide profit margins of its processors developed for market-dominant Windows systems.
+For example, Intel benefits from the profits of its processors developed for market-dominant Windows systems.
 On the other hand, Microsoft benefits from the partnership through the satisfactory performance of Windows systems based on the processing power of Intel’s products.
-Both companies use this strength as a barrier to counteract the effects of new entry (Read: Five Forces Analysis of Intel).
-The high efficiency of fabrication processes is a major strength that Intel uses to build competitive advantage.
-Such efficiency allows the company to supply processors to equipment manufacturers on time and at adequate amounts.
-Also, the company’s long history of focus on semiconductor fabrication has led to economies of scale that competitors find difficult to match.
-In this part of the SWOT analysis of Intel, organizational capabilities and strategic alliance strengthen the business.
+In the context of this SWOT analysis, both companies use the strength of this partnership as a barrier to new entry, as discussed in the Five Forces analysis of Intel.
+In addition, high-efficiency fabrication processes are a major strength that Intel uses to build its competitive advantage.
+This strength allows the company to effectively supply processors to equipment manufacturers.
+Moreover, the company’s long history of focus on semiconductor fabrication has led to economies of scale that competitors find difficult to match.
+Overall, in this part of the SWOT analysis of Intel, organizational capabilities and strategic alliances strengthen the business.

-Intel remains the industry leader, but continuing this leadership requires addressing the company’s weaknesses.
-This part of the SWOT analysis specifies the organization’s weaknesses or internal strategic factors that impose challenges or limits on performance.
-Intel has the following weaknesses:
+Intel remains dominant in the industry, but continuing this dominance requires addressing the company’s weaknesses.
+This part of the SWOT analysis specifies the organization’s weaknesses or internal strategic factors that impose challenges or limits on business performance.
+The following are Intel’s weaknesses:

 2. Dependence on Windows machines